TakreemAkhter/TakreemAkhter.github.io/_posts/2022-02-09-How-to-Ingest-delimited-files-having-column-names-with-spaces-in-parquet-using-ADF.md

 Now, we will go through each activity of the pipeline.

-### Lookup file header
+### 3.1 <u>Lookup file header</u>

-Apart from the file name and file path, we have to pass header as "False" to the source dataset.
-Retrieve just the first row from the file.
+Apart from the file name and file path, we have to pass header as "False" to the source dataset and retrieve just the first row from the file.

 <html>
 <img style="display:block;margin-left:auto;margin-right:auto;width:100%;;height:auto;" src="https://github.com/TakreemAkhter/TakreemAkhter.github.io/blob/main/assets/images/lookup%20setting.PNG?raw=true" alt="">